return42/sphkerneldoc/linux_src_doc/include/drm/drm_crtc_h.rst

     or driver doesn't support.
 This includes but is of course not limited
     to:

      - Checking that the modes, framebuffers, scaling and placement requirements and so on are within the limits of the hardware.

      - Checking that any hidden shared resources are not oversubscribed.
        This can be shared PLLs, shared lanes, overall memory bandwidth, display fifo space (where shared between planes or maybe even CRTCs).

      - Checking that virtualized resources exported to userspace are not oversubscribed.
 For various reasons it can make sense to expose more planes, crtcs or encoders than which are physically there.
 One example is dual-pipe operations (which generally should be hidden from userspace if when lockstepped in hardware, exposed otherwise), where a plane might need 1 hardware plane (if it's just on one pipe), 2 hardware planes (when it spans both pipes) or maybe even shared a hardware plane with a 2nd plane (if there's a compatible plane requested on the area handled by the other pipe).

      - Check that any transitional state is possible and that if requested, the update can indeed be done in the vblank period without temporarily disabling some functions.

      - Check any other constraints the driver or hardware might have.

-    - This callback also needs to correctly fill out the \ :c:type:`struct drm_crtc_state <drm_crtc_state>`
+     - This callback also needs to correctly fill out the \ :c:type:`struct drm_crtc_state <drm_crtc_state>`\
        in this update to make sure that \ :c:func:`drm_atomic_crtc_needs_modeset`\ reflects the nature of the possible update and returns true if and only if the update cannot be applied without tearing within one vblank on that CRTC.
 The core uses that information to reject updates which require a full modeset (i.e. blanking the screen, or at least pausing updates for a substantial amount of time) if userspace has disallowed that in its request.

      - The driver also does not need to repeat basic input validation like done for the corresponding legacy entry points.
 The core does that before calling this hook.

-    See the documentation of \ ``atomic_commit``\  for an exhaustive list of error conditions which don't have to be checked at the ->\ :c:func:`atomic_check`\  stage?
+    See the documentation of \ ``atomic_commit``\  for an exhaustive list of error conditions which don't have to be checked at the ->atomic_check() stage?

-    See the documentation for struct \ :c:type:`struct drm_atomic_state <drm_atomic_state>` for how exactly
+    See the documentation for struct \ :c:type:`struct drm_atomic_state <drm_atomic_state>`\  for how exactly
     an atomic modeset update is described.

     Drivers using the atomic helpers can implement this hook using